-We open the Word of God now to the eighth chapter of Romans to continue our look at life in the Holy Spirit.
-We have been endeavoring to bring the wonderful, blessed Holy Spirit into a clearer picture in our understanding, given the fact that much today in the evangelical church is said about the Holy Spirit, I’m afraid that most of it is a misrepresentation of His person and His work.
-I said at the very beginning, a bold statement, and I will repeat it that our Lord Jesus condemned the leaders of Israel for attributing the works of the Holy Spirit to Satan and in the modern Pentecostal Movement of today, the reverse is occurring where works of the devil are being attributed to the Holy Spirit.
+We open the Word of God now to the 8th chapter of Romans to continue our look at life in the Holy Spirit.
+We have been endeavoring to bring the wonderful, blessed Holy Spirit into a clearer picture in our understanding.
+Given the fact that much today in the evangelical church is said about the Holy Spirit, I’m afraid that most of it is a misrepresentation of His person and His work.
+I said at the very beginning a bold statement, and I will repeat it, that our Lord Jesus condemned the leaders of Israel for attributing the works of the Holy Spirit to Satan, and in the modern Pentecostal movement of today, the reverse is occurring where works of the devil are being attributed to the Holy Spirit.
 It’s a very sad, sad insult, a grief to the Holy Spirit and in some cases even a blasphemy of the blessed Holy Spirit.

-When we worship God, we worship the Triune God, Father, Son and Holy Spirit.
-And somehow the Holy Spirit has been trailing behind in terms of emphasis, when in reality the Holy Spirit is THE member of the Trinity most personally intimately involved in the life of a believer.
+When we worship God, we worship the triune God, Father, Son, and Holy Spirit.
+Somehow, the Holy Spirit has been trailing behind in terms of emphasis when in reality, the Holy Spirit is the member of the Trinity most personally, intimately involved in the life of a believer.

-We’ve been learning that in this eighth chapter of Romans.
-We find ourselves now down in the middle of the chapter and I want to read for you verses 24 through 30…verses 24 through 30.
-We’ve already looked at verses 24 and 25, but we need to read them for context.
-And we won’t go into verses 29 and 30, but again they give us the full picture of this section.
+We’ve been learning that in this 8th chapter of Romans.
+We find ourselves now down in the middle of the chapter, and I want to read for you verses 24 through 30 – verses 24 through 30.
+We’ve already looked at verses 24 and 25 but we need to read them for context, and we won’t go into verses 29 and 30 but, again, they give us the full picture of this section.

-And so, starting in verse 19, running down all the way to verse 23, Paul talks about the groaning of creation, how the world itself, both the created world animate and inanimate, but impersonal, groans under the burden of the curse of the Fall of Adam and Eve.
+And so starting in verse 19, running down all the way to verse 23, Paul talks about the groaning of creation, how the world itself, both the created world, animate and inanimate but impersonal, groans under the burden of the curse of the fall of Adam and Eve.
 Not only does the creation groan, but we groan, verse 23 says, we ourselves groan within ourselves, longing to be all that we have been promised to be in full glory.
-WE feel the weight of our sin, we feel the curse of God, we feel the power of corruption within us.
+We feel the weight of our sin, we feel the curse of God, we feel the power of corruption within us.
 We understand the decay and the inevitability of death that stalks us all.
-We groan, creation groans.
-As I told last week, the whole creation is groaning, waiting for the glorious manifestation of the sons of God, the revealing of the sons of God.
-All of that that’s going to happen when there is the creation of a new heaven and a new earth, and all the curse will fade away in some kind of an uncreation, kind of an atomic implosion, the elements melt with fervent heat.
-Everything in this universe created by God goes out of existence and in its place a new heaven and a new earth and no curse.
+We groan; creation groans.
+As I told you last week, the whole creation is groaning, waiting for the glorious manifestation of the sons of God, the revealing of the sons of God, all of that that’s going to happen when there is the creation of a new heaven and a new earth, and all the curse will fade away in some kind of an uncreation, kind of an atomic implosion, the elements melt with fervent heat.
+Everything in this universe created by God goes out of existence, and in its place a new heaven and a new earth and no curse.

-Creation is personified as feeling the pain, waiting, longing for that day and we genuinely long for that day.
-As I look at heaven, it’s not about golden streets, although I’m happy to live there.
-It’s about the absence of sin, it’s about the absence of temptation, it’s the absence of ignorance that is appealing about heaven.
+Creation is personified as feeling the pain, waiting, longing for that day, and we genuinely long for that day.
+As I look at heaven, it’s not about golden streets – although I’m happy to live there – it’s about the absence of sin; it’s about the absence of temptation; it’s the absence of ignorance that is appealing about heaven.
 We all groan for glory.

 Secondly, the ministry of sanctification.
-It is He who increasingly conforms us to the image of Christ, 2 Corinthians 3:18 puts it from one level of glory to the next, to the next, to the next, to the next, as we gaze on Christ as revealed in Scripture who is the perfect model of Spirit-filled humanity as we see Him as the example, as we gaze at Him in His full expression of deity and humanity, the Spirit changes us increasingly into His image from one level of glory to the next.
+It is He who increasingly conforms us to the image of Christ.
+Second Corinthians 3:18 puts it from one level of glory to the next, to the next, to the next, to the next, as we gaze on Christ as revealed in Scripture, who is the perfect model of Spirit-filled humanity.
+As we see Him as the example, as we gaze at Him in His full expression of deity and humanity, the Spirit changes us increasingly into His image from one level of glory to the next.
 That’s His work of sanctification.